bdobyns/silver-funicular/rescue-mission/ke-docker/How-To-Krugle-Enterprise-2.4.3.1.md

-# RETURN TO INITIAL TARBALL-BASED IMAGE
+# RETURN TO RAW TARBALL-BASED IMAGE

 At this point, we have messed around enough inside the image that we think we know how to start everything the applicaiton needs.

-Inside a `docker run -i -t bdobyns/ke2431` we do this
+Inside a `docker run -i -t bdobyns/ke2431` (created at the very top of this narrative) we do this

 ```
 service atd start